 Hotel Vandivort Bathroom Selfies

 Downstairs in the lower level are the public restrooms for guests at The Order and other special events in the hotel.
-Without realizing they would create a social media sensation, the designers installed just the right kind of lighting to make everyone look like they’ve been airbrushed and retouched for Cover Girl status.
+Without realizing they would create a social media sensation, the designers installed just the right kind of lighting.
+Somehow everyone looks like they’ve been airbrushed and retouched for Cover Girl status.

 Except for me.
 I admit I was having a really bad hair day and was under pollen attack, so my nose was the color of Rudolph’s.
 I took a photo and although it was greatly improved over real life that day, it’s still not one to share with the world.